PostHog/posthog.com/contents/blog/vc-or-bootstrap.md

 Second, the style of product you want to build may _require_ more capital.
 With hindsight, we've built a really wide platform with lots of products inside it.
 The innovation is starting on an open source base, and integrating all the tools that customers need to build a more successful product.
 That's an awful lot of stuff to build.
 We also believed that our paid self hosted product would be 90%+ of our revenue, so we'd need to build a free and a paid product on top (although that later turned out not to be true...)

-## There are terrible reasons for raising money...
+## Truth #2: There are terrible reasons for raising money

 Although there may be exceptions, here are some standard ways to fail: